anti-social/elasticmagic-kt/docs/docs/querying.md

 ## Query Nodes

 Sometimes you don't know final form of your query when creating it.
-For such a usecase it is possible to modify parts of the query after creation using special query expressions and [queryNode](https://anti-social.github.io/elasticmagic-kt/api/latest/elasticmagic/dev.evo.elasticmagic/-base-search-query/query-node.html)
+For such a usecase it is possible to replace parts of the query after creation using special query expressions and [queryNode](https://anti-social.github.io/elasticmagic-kt/api/latest/elasticmagic/dev.evo.elasticmagic/-base-search-query/query-node.html)
 method: